THE GYST

 Content

-I owned the hands-on creation of native content using a roster of creative tools.
+I owned the hands-on creation of native content that entertains, inspires, and educates using a roster of creative tools.
+I adhered to a posting cadence of 2 times per week per channel to nurture follower and community growth.

 Brand Mascot: Minty the Frog